Yuri Gagarin: Education and early career

 In 1950, aged 16, Gagarin began an apprenticeship as a foundryman at a steel plant in Lyubertsy, near Moscow, and enrolled at a local "young workers" school for seventh-grade evening classes.
 After graduating in 1951 from both the seventh grade and the vocational school with honours in mouldmaking and foundry work, he was selected for further training at the Industrial Technical School in Saratov, where he studied tractors.
 While in Saratov, Gagarin volunteered at a local flying club for weekend training as a Soviet air cadet, where he trained to fly a biplane, and later a Yakovlev Yak-18.
-He earned extra money as a part-time dock labourer on the Volga River.
+He earned extra money as a part-time dock labourer on the River Volga.

 Soviet Air Force service

 In 1955, Gagarin was accepted to the First Chkalov Higher Air Force Pilots School in Orenburg.
 He initially began training on the Yak-18 already familiar to him and later graduated to training on the MiG-15 in February 1956.
-Gagarin twice struggled to land the two-seater trainer aircraft, and risked dismissal from pilot training.
+Gagarin twice struggled to land the two-seater trainer aircraft and risked dismissal from pilot training.
 However, the commander of the regiment decided to give him another chance at landing.
 Gagarin's flight instructor gave him a cushion to sit on, which improved his view from the cockpit, and he landed successfully.
 Having completed his evaluation in a trainer aircraft, Gagarin began flying solo in 1957.

 On 5 November 1957, Gagarin was commissioned a lieutenant in the Soviet Air Forces, having accumulated 166 hours and 47 minutes of flight time.
 He graduated from flight school the next day and was posted to the Luostari Air Base, close to the Norwegian border in Murmansk Oblast, for a two-year assignment with the Northern Fleet.
 He was assigned to the 769th Fighter Aviation Regiment of the 122nd Fighter Aviation Division flying Mikoyan-Gurevich MiG-15bis aircraft.
 By October 1959, he had flown a total of 265 hours.

 On 7 July 1959, he was rated Military Pilot 3rd Class.
 After expressing interest in space exploration following the launch of Luna 3 on 6 October 1959, his recommendation to the Soviet space programme was endorsed and forwarded by Lieutenant Colonel Babushkin.
 By this point, he had accumulated 265 hours of flight time.
 Gagarin was promoted to the rank of senior lieutenant on 6 November 1959, three weeks after he was interviewed by a medical commission for qualification to the space programme.